garbagetown/guideline/source_en/ImplementationAtEachLayer/CreateWebApplicationProject.rst

 * Tiles configuration file
 * Property file (such as message definition file)

-and, As a simple component implementation of low (=necessary to develop every kind of application) dependency on the application requirements,
+and, as a simple component implementation of low (=necessary to develop every kind of application) dependency on the application requirements,

 * Controller and JSP for displaying Welcome page
 * JSP to display an error screen (HTML)